Totalities of Infinite Sets: Introduction

 Define the ``Hausdorff metric outer measure'' $\mu$ on $\mathbb{P}(X)$ beginning with the definition of $\mu $ on these open balls as $\mu( B_{r}(S) ) \equiv 2r$.
 Then define the metric outer measure for any subset $\mathcal{P} \subseteq \mathbb{P}(X)$ (where $\mathcal{P} $ is a collection of subsets of $X$) in the standard way: Note that the metric $d$ on $X$ determines these metric outer measures for subsets of $\mathbb{P}(X)$.

-Now define the totality of any infinite subset $\mathcal{P}$ of $\mathbb{P}(X)$ to be $|\mathcal{P}|=\Omega_{\mu(\mathcal{P})}$ and the totality of any infinite subset $A$ of $X$ to be $|A|=\Omega_{m(A)}$.
-The totality of any finite set is its cardinality.
+We now define the totality of any finite subset to be its cardinality, the totality of an infinite countable set to be $\Omega_{-1}$, the totality of any other infinite subset $\mathcal{P}$ of $\mathbb{P}(X)$ to be $|\mathcal{P}|=\Omega_{\mu(\mathcal{P})}$, and the totality of any other infinite subset $A$ of $X$ to be $|A|=\Omega_{m(A)}$.
 Each set has a uniquely defined totality because it has a uniquely defined metric outer measure.
-Well order these infinite totalities as $\Omega_s < \Omega_t$ exactly when $s<t$.
+Well order these infinite set totalities as $\Omega_s < \Omega_t$ exactly when $s<t$.
 The monotonicity of outer measure forces each of the two constructions of totality (one for subsets of $X$ and one for subsets of $\mathbb{P}(X)$) to be monotonic; i.e., $\Omega_{s} \le \Omega_{t}$ when $B \subseteq C$ with $|B|=\Omega_{s}$ and $|C|=\Omega_{t}$.
 Therefore, in each case for $X$ and $\mathbb{P}(X)$, the three requirements for a well-defined totality are satisfied.
-Furthermore, the facts that \begin{enumerate} \item a meaningful outer measure size comparison via set totalities results between sets of the two vastly different types, and \item the open balls in each space generate all totality values from $\Omega_0$ to $\Omega_\infty$, \end{enumerate} confirm the totalities follow the four requirements of a strategic totality pair. $\blacksquare$\\
+Furthermore, the facts that \begin{enumerate}[itemsep=-2pt] \item a meaningful outer measure size comparison via set totalities results between sets of the two vastly different types, and \item the open balls in each space generate all totality values from $\Omega_0$ to $\Omega_{m(X)}$, \end{enumerate} confirm the totalities follow the four requirements of a strategic totality pair. $\blacksquare$\\